pwned-tapestry/fourball/CONTRIBUTING.md

 `$ git pull --rebase upstream development`

-_If there is a merge conflict, resolve them by editing the files with conflicts, adding them, and doing a git --rebase continue._
+If there are merge conflicts, resolve them by editing the files with conflicts, adding them, and doing a git --rebase continue.

 `$git add `

 `$git --rebase continue`

+If you need a hand with this, ask Nick.

 1. After merge conflicts are resolved, push your feature branch to your fork.